thomahau/portfolio/src/html/books/self-help/unbeatable-mind/index.md

 When using a power statement ("Easy Day!") our bodies must also get in the game.
 A power posture reinforces the power statement.

 **Key Insights**

 There are 5 primary skills that you must master to develop Unbeatable Mind mental toughness.
 These are:

-  * **Mental models** can be very effective to streamline and for power decision-making.
+- **Mental models** can be very effective to streamline and for power decision-making.
 Models such as Boyd's OODA loop, the SMEAC mission planning process and the Integral AQAL model are all part of the Unbeatable training at SEALFIT Academy.

-  * **Goal setting** has many nuances and is essential for developing momentum and direction toward personal and professional objectives.
+- **Goal setting** has many nuances and is essential for developing momentum and direction toward personal and professional objectives.
 Proper goal setting is an important skill to nurture.

-  * **Breath control** is a practice that has powerful benefits in many areas.
+- **Breath control** is a practice that has powerful benefits in many areas.
 Practicing box breathing in a quiet setting is a concentration practice that will spill over to more naturally use the relaxation controlled breathing during strenuous exercise or any event that is stressful.

-  * **Visualization** and **positivity** are important compliments to the first three skills.
+- **Visualization** and **positivity** are important compliments to the first three skills.
 Combined as a "suite of mental toughness skills" the 5 skills are comprehensive and complete.
 Positive self-talk, and eradicating negative feedback loops, is essential for charging your mind and energy with power and to attract the right people and circumstances into your life.

 **SIX CORE VALUES OF THE UNBEATABLE MIND**

 **Key Insights**

 Values must be powerful, meaningful to you, and they must be practiced daily to become habit.

 Values are displayed in action.

 The SEALFIT values are drawn from the Navy SEAL ethos, and include:

-  * Loyalty
+- Loyalty

-  * Honor and Integrity
+- Honor and Integrity

-  * Responsibility and Accountability
+- Responsibility and Accountability

-  * Leadership and Teamwork (follower-ship)
+- Leadership and Teamwork (follower-ship)

-  * Discipline
+- Discipline

-  * Hard work every day (the only easy day was yesterday)
+- Hard work every day (the only easy day was yesterday)

-  * Innovation
+- Innovation

 Values guide our actions and keep us from veering off track.
 They are a perishable skill.
 If we lose sight of a value, or stop practicing it and it wanes, then we can easily go off course and do some damage to our reputations, or worse.

 You must keep a **daily journal** where you can track your goals, values, most important tasks and projects.
-I am sure most of you do this already, but just in case…do it!
+I am sure most of you do this already, but just in case... do it!
 This is both a daily focus tool, as well as a reflection tool.
 It is priceless when used well.

 The unbeatable mind suffers in silence and "embraces the suck."
 This is a trained quality that comes through a deliberate internalization of any expression of pain and discomfort.